sokolhessnerlab/resources/README.md

 It turns out that [GitHub supports emojis](https://help.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#using-emoji) automagically with it’s Markdown conversion engine!
 This means that GitHub will convert text strings of the type `:EMOJICODE:` to its avatar when inside files ending `.md`.
-A well-placed and contextually appropriate emoji :poop: can really brighten up :sun: an otherwise very technical document :sleepingface:.
+A well-placed and contextually appropriate emoji :poop: can really brighten up :sunny: an otherwise very technical document :sleeping:.

 For your first contribution to the `resources` repository, you're going to find somewhere in this `README` that you believe will benefit from an emoji.
 You